Razer Basilisk Quartz Review

 It's quite obvious that the Basilisk is an ergonomic mouse, but if you ignore the thumb rest (which would disqualify this mouse from the get-go for some people) this is actually a pretty safe design.
 The back is pretty much level, and the further forward you go the more the mouse starts sloping to the right.
 The left mouse button has some pretty noticeable curvature to it but it doesn't really force your finger to click on one 'ideal spot' so all things considered this mouse is extremely comfortable.

-Due to the ergonomic design the comfort of this mouse will very much depend on your hand size and grip style, but for me (my hands are 18.5×10.2 cm and I use a hybrid grip which leans predominantly towards claw) it’s damn near perfect.
-If you’re not a palmer (the mouse is too small for me to comfortably palm it) you’ll love this shape if your hands are around the same size as mine, give or take a centimeter or two, but more on the grip later in this review.
+Due to the ergonomic design the comfort of this mouse will very much depend on your hand size and grip style, but for me (my hands are 18.5x10.2 cm and I use a hybrid grip which leans predominantly towards claw) it's pretty spot on.
+If you're not a palmer (the mouse is too short for me to comfortably palm it) you'll love this shape if your hands are around the same size as mine, but more on the grip later in this review.

 The Basilisk Quartz has a matte finish and the shell itself actually feels almost powdery to the touch.
 It handles nicely (and sweat is no issue either) but most of the actual gripping will be done on the sides, where the Basilisk has rubber elements.
 As you may know I'm a fan of rubber(ized) sides so I do like the fact that they've included them here.
 There are grooves in the rubber elements which do aid a little with picking the mouse up, but as a trade off they are a skin/oil buildup magnet, so be ready to clean them out semi-regularly if those things bother you.